BlueBrain/Currentscape/README.md

 Since Currentscape can deal with a lot of data, it sometimes crashes with an error message such as `Bus error` or `Killed` when it runs out of memory.
 You can solve this error by allocating more memory.
 Note that this error is prone to happen more frequently when legacy methods are used.

+### API Documentation

+The API documentation can be found on ReadTheDocs.

 ### Funding & Acknowledgements